hansonkd/Wheb-Framework/README.md

 The simplicity of [Scotty](http://hackage.haskell.org/package/scotty) inspired me, so I built the Wheb framework with the explicit goal that Template Haskell not be included in any part of the core server.

 Other libraries feature transformers to roll your own Reader and State based applicaiton Monads, but it would be nice if they were built in.
-Practically every server will have a global read-only context that shares resources between threads and a request state that can change during request processing.
+Practically every server will have a global read-only context that shares resources between threads and a handler state that can change during request processing.
 Having these resources built in allows for plugins that can always expect those resources to be there.

 Features
 --------